moshehbenavraham/Napkin-AI-API/README.md

 ## 🐛 Troubleshooting

 ### Web Interface Issues

+**"StatusResponse" object has no field "downloaded_files" error**
+- Fixed in v0.2.2 - update to latest version
+- The app now properly handles Pydantic model constraints

 **403 Forbidden errors when viewing generated images**
 - Fixed in v0.2.1 - update to latest version